A simple learning agent interacting with an agent-based market model: Results

-As stated in Table \ref{stylised-facts-table}, at high-frequency times scales we have that there are significant negative autocorrelations for the first lags and then for the remaining lags the autocorrelations are insignificant.
+At high-frequency times scales, we have significant negative autocorrelations for the first lags, and the autocorrelations for the remaining lags are insignificant.
 This has been cited as evidence of a mean-reverting component of the time series that could potentially be attributed to market making \cite{cont2001empirical}.
-Figure \ref{logreturn-auto-style} plots the autocorrelations for the log-returns and the autocorrelations in the absolute log-returns.
-The significant negative autocorrelation for the first few lags is present in both the plots.
-The autocorrelation in the simulated returns is far higher than the empirical returns which may be the result of the frequency of limit orders placed by the high-frequency agents in the ABM.
-Once again the graphical representation is consistent with the estimated moments as the Hurst exponent in Table \ref{estimated-moments-table} suggests more mean-reversion in the simulated returns.

-Another stylised fact that we aimed to reproduce is that of volatility clustering, the feature where large (resp. small) price variations are followed by further large (resp. small) price variations.
-This feature was calibrated using the GPH statistic, which is a measure of the long-range dependence in the absolute log-returns.
-Figure \ref{logreturn-auto-style} shows that the absolute log-returns for both the simulated and empirical both have persistence, meaning that both times series have evidence for volatility clustering.
-However, the decay in the autocorrelations is far quicker for the simulated returns.
+We found significant negative autocorrelations for the first few lags where the autocorrelation in the simulated returns is far higher than the empirical returns, which may result from the frequency of limit orders placed by the high-frequency agents in the ABM.
+This is consistent with the estimated moments as the Hurst exponent in Table \ref{estimated-simulated-moments-table} suggests more mean-reversion in the simulated returns.
+Volatility clustering is the feature where large (resp. small) price variations are followed by further large (resp. small) price variations.
+This feature was calibrated using the GPH statistic, which measures the long-range dependence in the absolute log-returns.
+However, we found that the decay in the autocorrelations is far quicker for the simulated returns.
 Trade-signs have been shown to have persistence in their autocorrelations \cite{lillo2004long,bouchaud2003fluctuations,toth2015equity}, meaning that buy (resp. sell) orders are followed by more buy (resp. sell) orders.
 To estimate the autocorrelation of the trade-signs each trade needs to be classified as a buy (+1) or a sell (-1).
-Following \citet{gebbiechangjericevich2020comparing} we will be using the Lee/Ready rule \cite{lee1991inferring} as the method by which we will be classifying trades.
+We use the Lee and Ready classification rules \cite{lee1991inferring}.
+We then find that the model's autocorrelation function (ACF) does not exhibit the same behaviour found in the empirical data.
+The ABM has captured the decay of the ACF for increasing lags.
+However, this decay is slower than the decay of the ACF for the empirical data.
+The model does reproduce the decay of the order-flow autocorrelation for increasing lags, but the volatility clustering effect is too strong, and it does not correctly describe the power-law decay seen in real markets.
+This only partially matches what is observed in the empirical data used to calibrate the ABM.
+This is not unexpected and was by design as made clear in the model discussion.